bluntwizard/steam_deck_dub_edition/docs/reports/README.md

 # Project Reports

-This directory contains reports and progress tracking documents for the Steam Deck DUB Edition project.
+This directory contains reports and progress tracking documents for the Grimoire project.

 ## Available Reports